Danone: Dairy-focused business (2010–present)

 In 2018, Danone rebranded its DanoneWave subsidiary, formed after the 2017 acquisition of WhiteWave Foods (Alpro), into Danone North America.

 In 2020, Danone announced that It would cut up to 2,000 jobs as part of a reorganization.
 This amounted to about 2% of its workforce.

-In late 2020, the entry of the London-based hedge fund Bluebell Capital as a shareholder of Danone put Emmanuel Faber’s position into question.
-In a letter sent to all shareholders in November 2020, they qualified Danone's stock market performance under the presidency of Emmanuel Faber of overall “disappointing”, arguing that “the right balance between shareholder value creation and sustainability issues” had not been struck under his tenure.
+In late 2020, the entry of the London-based hedge fund Bluebell Capital as a shareholder of Danone put Faber’s position into question.
+In a letter sent to all shareholders in November 2020, they qualified Danone's stock market performance under Faber of overall "disappointing", arguing that "the right balance between shareholder value creation and sustainability issues" had not been struck under his tenure.
 After the publication of only slightly comforting 2020 results and disappointing first trimester turnover figures, Bluebell Capital's activism paid off and Faber was ousted in mid-March 2021.

-On May 16, 2021, the arrival of Antoine Bernard de Saint-Affrique as the next CEO of Danone is announced, to be effective on September 15.
+On May 16, 2021, the arrival of Antoine Bernard de Saint-Affrique as the next CEO of Danone was announced, to be effective on September 15.

+In 2023, Danone Manifesto Ventures, the venture-capital arm of Danone invests in Israel cell-based dairy and infant-milk producer Wilk.

+In July 2023 after the Russian invasion of Ukraine had put multinational businesses in a delicate position, Russia seized control of Danone Rossiye, putting it under "temporary management" of the state.
+In February 2024 it was rumoured that Ramzan Kadyrov or his nephew Yakub Zakriev would take over the unit, for under $200 million.
+On 13 March Vladimir Putin decreed the removal of the temporary management order; this opened the way for a sale of the unit.

+In May 2025, Danone announced the acquisition of a majority stake in the American company Kate Farms, which specializes in medical nutrition, for an undisclosed amount.